AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/BallisticPendulum.md

 ### Projectile Motion Procedure

 1. **Data table:**
-   - Create a table of the common data for the projectile motion experiment including the distance to the pad $x_1$, the vertical distance $Y$ and any other measurements.
+   - Create a table of the common data for the projectile motion experiment including the distance to the pad $x_1$, the vertical distance $Y = y_1 - y_2$ and any other measurements.
    - Create a table with a row for each of the ten trials in the projectile motion part of this lab including the trial number, the measured $x_2$, the calculated horizontal distance $X=x_1+x_2$ and the calculated initial velocity of the ball $v_0$.
    - Create a table to summarize the ten trials including the average initial velocity $v_0$ of the ball, the standard deviation of $v_0$.